Phylliida/MambaLens/README.md

 pip install git+https://github.com/Phylliida/HookedMamba.git
 ```

+This will also install the required dependencies: `transformer-lens torch einops jaxtyping`

+If you want to use the cuda kernels, see the

 # How do I use it?

 Just like transformer lens!
 It has all the same functionality as HookedTransformer.
 For example: